DataCanvasIO/HyperBoard/hyperboard-frontend/README.md

-# experiment_visualization_frontend
+# hyperboard-frontend

 [中文](README_zh_CN.md)

-This project includes the frondend library for experiment visualization, which are used by projects [experiment-visualization](https://github.com/DataCanvasIO/HyperBoard/tree/main/experiment-visualization) and [experiment-notebook-widget](https://github.com/DataCanvasIO/HyperBoard/tree/main/experiment-notebook-widget)
+This project includes the frondend library for experiment visualization, which are used by projects [hyperboard](https://github.com/DataCanvasIO/HyperBoard/tree/main/hyperboard) and [hyperboard-widget](https://github.com/DataCanvasIO/HyperBoard/tree/main/hyperboard-widget)

 ## Creat a project